Can Oil Of Oregano Actually Prevent Colds?

 For that reason, using oil of oregano topically, on conditions like acne, seems more likely to work than ingesting it—but we don’t have evidence that topical application is effective, either.
 “Everything is hearsay and anecdotal—to have solid information, you need randomized controlled trials,” says Schwarcz.

-There has only been one study on oregano oil in human beings.
-It had subjects with intestinal parasites take 200 mg of oil of oregano three times a day for six weeks, and it found that the oil was effective at getting rid of the parasites.
+One study on oregano oil in human beings had subjects with intestinal parasites take 200 mg of oil of oregano three times a day for six weeks, and it found that the oil was effective at getting rid of the parasites.
 But that study was very small—with only 14 patients—and didn’t have a control group.

 Is there any harm in taking oil of oregano for, say, a cold?